 Appearing for a job interview can cause a lot of stress to a candidate, which may prove to be problematic both for him as well as the interviewer.
-A stressed candidate cannot fulfill up to his true potential which can make it difficult for you to take a good decision as an interviewer.
-Though there may be certain circumstances where you would like to increase the pressure in an interview, there are a number of ways in which you make the candidate feel more relaxed.
+A stressed candidate cannot fulfil up to his true potential which can make it difficult for you to take a good decision as an interviewer.
+Though there may be certain circumstances where you would like to increase the pressure in an interview, there are a number of ways in which you make the candidate feel comfortable and more relaxed.

 13 Ways to Keep Your Candidates Comfortable in Interview: